actions/setup-java/docs/advanced-usage.md

   with:
     distribution: 'jetbrains'
     java-version: '17'
-    package-type: 'jdk' # optional (jdk, jre, jdk+jcef, jre+jcef, jdk+ft, or jre+ft) - defaults to jdk
+    java-package: 'jdk' # optional (jdk, jre, jdk+jcef, jre+jcef, jdk+ft, or jre+ft) - defaults to jdk
   env:
     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 - run: java -cp java HelloWorldApp
 ```

-You can specify your package type (as shown in the [releases page](https://github.com/JetBrains/JetBrainsRuntime/releases/)) in the `package-type` parameter.
+You can specify your package type (as shown in the [releases page](https://github.com/JetBrains/JetBrainsRuntime/releases/)) in the `java-package` parameter.
 The available package types are:

 - `jdk` - JBRSDK